Background pattern

 Introduction

-Clopidogrel Qualigen 75 mg film-coated tablets
+Clopidogrel Qualigen 75 mg Film-Coated Tablets EFG

-Read this prospect carefully before starting to take this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

--Keep this prospect, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

--If you have any doubts, consult your doctor or pharmacist.
+• If you have any questions, consult your doctor or pharmacist.

--This medicine has been prescribed only for you and should not be given to others, even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

--If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospect.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

-1. What is Clopidogrel Qualigen and what is it used for.
+1. What Clopidogrel Qualigen is and what it is used for.

 3. How to take Clopidogrel Qualigen.

-4. Possible adverse effects.
+4. Possible side effects.

 5. Storage of Clopidogrel Qualigen.

-1. What is Clopidogrel Qualigen and what is it used for
+1. What Clopidogrel Qualigen is and what it is used for

 You have been prescribed clopidogrel to help prevent the formation of blood clots and reduce the risk of these serious events because: